 Even if you’ve established a good teeth cleaning routine, it’s important to have regular checks with the vet to ensure your cat is fighting fit.

-At Scrumbles, we’re passionate about all things pets.
+We’re passionate about all things pets.
 Whether you’re a new cat pawrent or an experienced pet owner, we want to hear all about your exciting journey – cat teeth cleaning and beyond.
 Keep up to date on all our furry friends’ adventures on our Instagram page and share your cat teeth cleaning tips in the comments below.